-One of Operation Hernia's stated goals is to teach mesh hernia repair techniques to local surgical care providers (Kingsnorth and others 2006).
-If this aspect of the mission were to be systemized and expanded, it would make the humanitarian model for the delivery of hernia surgical care more sustainable.
-Although some might criticize Operation Hernia for being a disease-focused vertical intervention, this organization has demonstrated that its model is scalable and effective.
+Teaching of mesh hernia repair techniques to local surgical care providers is a stated goal of Operation Hernia (Kingsnorth and others 2006).
+If this aspect of the mission was systematized and expanded, it would make the humanitarian model for the delivery of hernia surgical care even more sustainable.
+Alhough some might criticize Operation Hernia for being a disease-focused vertical intervention, this organization has demonstrated that its model is scalable and effective, with future plans for even more expansion.